dragonheim/chronoclash/docs/lore.md

 And the warning to all who would follow.

+### Prompt:
+A highly detailed character concept art portrait of the terrifying Chrono-Mummy, formerly Jace Sonnefeld.
+The figure is a desiccated, embalmed corpse wrapped in bandages that are not cloth, but flickering, semi-transparent temporal after-images of Jace's life.
+It moves with a lurching, unnatural speed.
+Its eyes are not eyes, but deep, black voids filled with shifting points of light, like galaxies.
+It is raising a hand, from which a curse of decaying time emanates.
+The background is the heart of the Chrono Nexus—a chaotic, M.C.
+Escher-like realm of floating rock islands and raw, swirling temporal energy.
+The lighting is chaotic and harsh.
+The mood is one of tragic horror and immense, unnatural power.

 ## Marta Hahland
 ### The First Chrono-Walker
 #### Faction: The Parallax Order (Founder)